About the European Young People’s Conference

 Who Can Register: Other Visitors

-In the rare event that a practical serving saint would like to participate in the EYPC but make private accommodation arrangements, you would need to follow these steps:
+In the rare event that a practical serving saint would like to participate in the EYPC but make private accommodation arrangements, you would need to follow some additional steps before you can register.

 1. Email your Country Coordinator to enquire about registering as an ‘Other Visitor,’ along with an explanation of why you are requesting to participate in the EYPC in this way.